Taksimo

 Taksimo (Таксимо́; Buryat and Таксимо, Taksimo) is an urban locality (an urban-type settlement) and the administrative center of Muysky District of the Republic of Buryatia, Russia, located on the Muya River on the Muysk Plateau in the far northeast of the republic.
 As of the 2010 Census, its population was 9,438.

+It lies along the Baikal–Amur Mainline (BAM) railway, with Russia's longest train tunnel, Severomuysky Tunnel, just to the west of the town.

 Etymology

 Taksimo's name comes from the Evenki language and means cup or bowl, possibly because of its location in a valley in Muysky Mountains.

 History

 Buryats, who had emigrated from the Chara River area, began settling the region in the 1860s, although a number of Evenks already lived there.
 Modern Taksimo began as the settlement of exile Ivan Barancheyev, who escaped from the settlement of Kirensk in the Lena mining area during rioting in 1905.
 He gradually wandered along the Vitim River and eventually settled in the area of present-day Taksimo in 1910.
 Barancheyev's outpost became a trading point for stagecoaches, although it was not until 1920 that other families moved to the area and founded the actual settlement.
 By 1934, the population of the Muysk Plateau exceeded 1,500.

-With the construction of the Baikal–Amur Mainline (BAM), the population grew and Taksimo was granted urban-type settlement status in 1989.
+With the construction of the BAM, the population grew and Taksimo was granted urban-type settlement status in 1989.
 With the opening of the Severbaykalsk-Taksimo section, Muysky District was created in 1989 with Taksimo as its administrative center.